 - Wellness visits and shots to help keep your child healthy

 Plus lots of extras!

 With Amerigroup, you get lots of extra benefits to help you stay healthy like:

-- Free flu shots
+- Free over-the-counter medicine

 You’ll also get benefits to help your child stay active and keep learning like:

 - Free Boys & Girls Club memberships for kids 6–18

 Different eligibility rules apply to each benefit.
 Look in your member handbook or call us at 1-800-600-4441 (TTY 711) to learn more.

 We work with IngenioRx to get you the medicines you need.
 We cover a wide range of prescriptions and many over-the-counter medicines.